GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 St. John's Cemetery - North Troy

-Fees: For genealogy requests at the Albany Diocesan Cemetery Office, fees have been instituted as of 1 Aug 2003, the purpose of which is to free up office personnel for other cemetery business.
-There is no fee for directions to a gravestone in any of the seven cemeteries for which this office has records (see list above).
+Fees: There is no fee for directions to a gravestone in any of the ten cemeteries for which this office has records (see list above).
+For genealogy requests there may be a fee.

-Website: http://www.rcdacemeteries.org/ourcemeteries.html (for map & information on 12 diocesan cemeteries)
+Website: http://www.rcdacemeteries.org/albany_catholic_cemeteries.html (for map & information on 15 diocesan cemeteries in Albany, Rensselaer and Schenectady Counties)

 Email: rick.touchette@rcda.org (Richard N. Touchette, Director)